 CLAS in Latin America

 CLAS offers graduate summer programs in Brazil, Chile and Colombia, and encourages undergraduate study in Ecuador and Argentina.
-Most students receive financial aid to attend these summer programs – in 2018 nearly all applicants received some form of aid.
-Applications are currently open for Summer 2019.
+Most students receive financial aid to attend these summer programs – over the last five year, almost 100% of applicants received some form of aid.
+Applications are currently open for Summer 2023.

 In each country, students participate in coursework and have the option to pursue internships at organizations that match their stated objectives.
 Click here to read the CLAS Summer Blog which features posts written by CLAS students.